 - XE.com – Our favorite currency converter app.
 XE.com is a must-have if traveling overseas, very handy whether you use cash or credit cards.

 - Google Maps and/or Maps.me (offline maps)

 - Entertainment – Netflix (requires subscription), iTunes for music, some games if you like, Kindle app (for e-books)

-Basics, but MUST required long haul flight essentials
+Basics, but MUST require long haul flight essentials – Passport, ID, Wallet Organizer